 Can I sublease the property for the entire term of my lease?

-Yes, you can sublease the property for the entire term of the lease.
+Yes, you can sublease the property for the entire lease term.
 However, you can’t sublease the property beyond the final date of your original lease.

-If your original lease specifically permits you to sublease, or you obtained the landlord’s permission, you could enter into a sublease agreement that covers the entire duration of your original lease agreement.
+Suppose your original lease permits you to sublease, or you obtained the landlord’s permission.
+In that case, you could enter into a sublease agreement that covers the entire duration of your original lease agreement.